 Minnesota River Bluffs Regional Trail in Hopkins

-The Minnesota River Bluffs Regional Trail in Hopkins between 11th Avenue South and Shady Oak Road remains closed due to storm sewer construction activities.
-This portion of the trail may be closed for up to a year.
-Crews are looking at options to reduce the duration (see detour map here).
+- The section between 11th Avenue South and Shady Oak Road is closed due to storm sewer construction activities.
+This portion of the trail is closed until summer 2020.

-Excelsior Boulevard Area in Hopkins: Lane Closures August 19
+Excelsior Boulevard Area in Hopkins

 Louisiana Avenue in St. Louis Park

-TH 100 in St. Louis Park
+Highway 100 in St. Louis Park

 Beltline Boulevard in St. Louis Park